cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/hooks.md

 }
 ```

-Note:After sending the request,`OnConnect` function will be printed in the terminal.
+Note: After sending the request, `OnConnect` function will be printed in the terminal.

 ```
 main.go:19: [Info] onconnect